 How do low pressure systems form?

-At mid-latitudes, cold polar air meets warmer tropical air, these cross at what is commonly referred to as the polar front.
+The UK is at just the right latitude where cold polar air from the north meets warmer tropical air from the south, these cross at what is commonly referred to as the polar front.
 Above the interface of the polar and tropical air masses a stream of strong wind is formed, known as the jet stream.